jpablobr/active_paypal_adaptive_payment/README.md

 First modify the `test/fixtures.yml` to fit your app credentials (You will need at least a PayPal developer account).

-After that execute them via:
+After that you can run them like this:

-    $ autotest

-or simply:

     $ ruby -Ilib test/test_paypal_adaptive_payment.rb